WaterReporter/api-reference/README.md

 The Water Reporter API is served over HTTPS.
 To ensure data privacy, unencrypted HTTP is not supported.

+## Coordinate format

+Geographic coordinates provided to the Water Reporter API should be formatted in the order `longitude, latitude` and specified as decimal degrees in the WGS84 coordinate system.
+This pattern matches the [GeoJSON](https://geojson.org) standard used throughout Water Reporter.

 ## Resources

 * [Datasets](#datasets)